The formula that generates a FICO credit score is made up of several components.

-- When does an inquiry lower your credit score;
+- When does an inquiry lower your credit score?

-- By how much does an inquiry lower your credit score;
+- By how much does an inquiry lower your credit score?

-- How long do inquiries remain on your credit report;
+- How long do inquiries remain on your credit report?

-- How can you determine what inquiries are currently on your credit report;
+- How can you determine what inquiries are currently on your credit report?

-- Does getting a copy of your own credit file lower your score.
+- Does getting a copy of your own credit file lower your score?

 Of course, just because somebody applies for multiple credit lines in a short period of time doesn’t mean they are in financial trouble.
 As we’ll see below, the FICO formula attempts to distinguish between inquiries that reflect financial strain, and those that do not.
 Fair Isaac, the company behind the FICO score, explains the rationale as follows:

-Fair Isaac’s research shows that opening several credit accounts in a short period of time represents greater credit risk.
-When the information on your credit report indicates that you have been applying for multiple new credit lines in a short period of time (as opposed to rate shopping for a single loan, which is handled differently as discussed below), your FICO score can be lower as a result.
+“Fair Isaac’s research shows that opening several credit accounts in a short period of time represents greater credit risk.
+When the information on your credit report indicates that you have been applying for multiple new credit lines in a short period of time (as opposed to rate shopping for a single loan, which is handled differently as discussed below), your FICO score can be lower as a result.”

-A credit inquiry occurs every time you apply for a credit account.
+A credit inquiry shows up on your credit report every time you apply for a credit account.
 When you apply for credit, you authorize creditors to ask or “inquire” for a copy of your credit report from the major credit bureaus.
 Whether you are denied or approved for the credit account does not matter.
 But what does matter is the type of inquiry.

 There are two general types of credit inquiries: “soft” inquiries and “hard” inquires.
 These are also referred to as soft pulls and hard pulls (pull comes from the creditor “pulling” your credit report).